apttap/apttap.github.io/resume.md

 ---
 ### Summary

-A senior engineer with over 10 years of experience in software engineering, and additional engineering experience in industrial controls, hardware automation, and nuclear power operations.
+A senior engineer with over 20 years of experience across the disciplines of software, industrial controls, automation, and nuclear power operations.
 Specializing in accessibility, optimization, machine learning, and human-machine interfaces.